Toy Story 2: Box office

 The film set a three-day weekend record in the United Kingdom, grossing £7.7 million and beating The Phantom Menace.
 In 2001, that record would be surpassed by Harry Potter and the Philosopher's Stone.
+Upon opening, the film reached the top of the box office, beating out The Beach, American Beauty and The End of the Affair.
 It spent seven weeks there at number one.
 In Japan, Toy Story 2 earned $3.8 million in its opening weekend to not only become the country's highest-grossing American animated film, but also the second largest opening weekend in the territory, behind Armageddon.
 Around this time, the film surpassed Twister to become the seventeenth-highest domestic grosser.
 Following in biggest grosses are Italy ($6.9million), France and the Maghreb region ($24.7million), Germany ($12.9million), and Spain ($11.7million).

 Critical response

+Critics raved about Toy Story 2 upon release.
 Reviewers judged Toy Story 2 as a sequel that equaled or even surpassed the original in terms of quality.
 The Hollywood Reporter proclaimed:

 Toy Story 2 does what few sequels ever do.
 Instead of essentially remaking an earlier film and deeming it a sequel, the creative team, led by director John Lasseter, delves deeper into their characters while retaining the fun spirit of the original film.